rm-pigeon/home/todo-app/qaautomation/docs/run-instructions.md

 'pip install -r requirements.txt'

+and

+'playwright install'

 ## You're all set

-Go to root directory and execute:
+Go to /todo-app directory and execute:

 'npm start'

 Then, go to /todo-app/qaautomation/tests directory and execute command:

-'pytest test_scenario.py'
+'pytest test_scenario.py' *

+*remember to activate venv if new cmd opened

 ## Enjoy!!